tasdikrahman/tasdikrahman.com/content/posts/2026-02-20-cluster-api-machinepools-machinedeployments-experience.md

 draft: false
 ---

-I have been managing infrastructure and organisations of different shapes and sizes since early 2017.
+I have been managing infrastructure in organisations of different shapes and sizes since early 2017.
+Right from early startups, to pre-IPO organisations to large scale enterprises.
 The toolset has really evolved over time, and different solutions have been developed by organisations along the way.
 Starting out, I saw a number of places calling cloud provider APIs directly and building CLI tooling on top of them.

 ## Background: Infrastructure management with Terraform